Roby Mill St Joseph site

 Site History

-The former St. Joseph’s College site in Up Holland has a long history of educational use, operating as a seminary until its closure in 1992.
+The former St. Joseph’s College site at Roby Mill in Up Holland has a long history of educational use, operating as a seminary until its closure in 1992.
 Following the closure, the site remained unused and fell into a prolonged period of dereliction throughout the late 1990s, before being sold in 1999.
 The land has since been subject to various redevelopment proposals and phases of construction and groundworks under planning permissions dating from the early 2000s.
 These activities have included land reprofiling, importation of materials, and infrastructure works associated with wider redevelopment plans.

 Overview